YasmineMh/text-augmentation-nlpaug/README.md

     - **SynonymAug** : Augmenter that substitutes similar word according to WordNet/ PPDB synonym.
     - **TfIdfAug** : Augmenter that leverages TF-IDF statistics to insert or substitute word.
     - **WordEmbsAug** : Augmenter that leverages word embeddings to find top n similar word for augmentation.
 It uses word embeddings (word2vec, GloVe or fasttext) to apply augmentation.
     - **BackTranslationAug** : Augmenter that leverages two translation models for augmentation.
-For example, the source is English.
-This augmenter translate source to German and translating it back to English.
+For example, if the source is English, this augmenter translates source to German and then translates it back to English.
     - **ReservedAug** : Augmenter that applies target word replacement for augmentation.
 It can also be used to generate all possible combinations.

 *   For sentences, the library provides 3 augmenters: